 - Register for classes.
 Check your RIS page to see when your registration time becomes available.
 Use the unique numbers for the courses you planned with your advisor to register for courses.

-- Register with your 99 number that includes your CNS Foundations or TrIG seminar and other reserved courses first.
+- Register first using your 99 number.
+You will receive information about reserved courses for your first semester, including your CNS Foundations or TXT seminar.
+Register using your 99 number first.
 Then add additional unique numbers for courses you’re attempting to register for.
-If you do not use your 99 number first, you will not be able to access registration for these courses!
+If you do not use your 99 number first, you will not be able to access registration for your reserved courses!

 - Get optional registration help.
-If you need registration help, your advisor will be available to help in person or via Zoom.
+If you need registration assistance, an advisor will be available to help in person or on Zoom.
 A Zoom link will be provided to you via email.
 For help troubleshooting Zoom, please see our guidelines.

 - Be flexible.
 The goal of registration is for you to enroll in courses you need to get started on your degree.
 Sections offered at your preferred times or taught by your ideal professor may close during registration.
 Plan to be flexible!
 Use the Course Schedule to find multiple unique numbers of open sections for your desired courses and alternative options based on what you discussed with your advisor.
 Be prepared with several backups.
 You will have an opportunity to attempt to shift your schedule around during the Add/Drop Period before the semester begins.